Sudan celebrates end of stand-off between military leaders and opposition

 Ethiopia's government and the African Union mediated talks that led to Thursday's agreement, Labat said.
 Tens of thousands of protesters flooded the streets of Sudan's cities in the run-up to the deal.

-The Transitional Military Council has been in power since the military ousted long-time President Omar al-Bashir in April.
+The Transitional Military Council has been in power since the military overthrew al-Bashir in April.
 The coup followed months of protests that engulfed the country.

 Sudan's pro-democracy movement remained on the streets after Bashir's ouster, demanding a transition to civilian rule.